jamarino/IntervalTree/README.md

 # Jamarino.IntervalTree

-A light-weight, performant interval tree written in C#.
-Heavily inspired by [RangeTree (GitHub)](https://github.com/mbuchetics/RangeTree), but this project provides a completely new implementation that is, from scratch, focused on reducing memory usage and allocations. `RangeTree` is still a great option if you need a fully featured interval tree.
+Light-weight, performant interval trees written in C#.

+Heavily inspired by [RangeTree (GitHub)](https://github.com/mbuchetics/RangeTree), but this project provides a completely new implementation that is, from scratch, focused on reducing memory usage and allocations.

 ## Example